-So here I am, after nearly a decade spent adjusting to life in the off-world colonies (AKA San Francisco), back in New York City, scene of the last stretch of my misspent young adulthood.
+So here I am, after nearly a decade in the off-world colonies (okay, fine, "San Francisco"), back in New York City, scene of the last stretch of my misspent young adulthood.
 You can't go home again, but you can apparently move back to a city that still has the same street names, which is entertainingly dislocating.
 Everything's changed, everything's the same, my feet take me automatically to destinations that have been gone for years, and the intense circle of friends and lovers that saw me through the late 90s and early aughts is scattered to the winds.
 I don't want or need my old milieu back, but I need to make the city mine again: perhaps you'll be part of that?

 I guess that's more of a manifesto cum status report than a self-summary.
 Let's try again:

 I call myself an introvert, but I get itchy if I don't see enough of my friends in a week.
 I dye my hair stupid colors, but I play daytime corporate denizen well enough that the imposter syndrome is mostly under control.
-I stopped planning for the revolution when I realized what kinds of people are a little too enthustiastic about the idea, but you'll never convince me that capitalism is anything more than an interesting pit-stop on the way to something better.
+I stopped planning for the revolution when I realized what kinds of people are a little too enthusiastic about the idea, but you'll never convince me that capitalism is anything more than an interesting pit-stop on the way to something better.
 Seeking same, or wildly different.
 Surprise me!
 Clown suit optional.

 Oh yeah, and: